yuanxiaowa/sublime-config/Packages/Gulp/README.md

 #### Arbitrary task

-When running an arbitrary task you need to choose `Gulp: Run arbitrary task` from the command pallete or `Run arbitrary task` from the menu.
+If you want to run an arbitrary task you need to choose `Gulp: Run arbitrary task` from the command pallete or `Run arbitrary task` from the menu.
 The package will then prompt an input panel where you can write what you want to add as a sufix to `gulp`.

+#### Run last task

+The command will re-run the last task ran by any of the package commands (if there's one).

 ### Customized Task Access